Preserving Native Nanticoke Land in Delaware

 The Conservation Fund has had the honor of working with tribal groups in the state of Delaware to support their efforts to reclaim ancestral land for education, agriculture and other traditional uses.
 Most recently, the Nanticoke Indian Tribe has worked to recover a priority property in Sussex County to better preserve and share its rich history.

-Chief Natosha Norwood Carmine — the first woman chief in the tribe’s history — was instrumental in making this project a reality for the Nanticoke people.
+Chief Natosha Norwood Carmine — the first female chief in the tribe’s history — was instrumental in making this project a reality for the Nanticoke people.

 This isn’t about one person.
 It’s not about me as chief.
 This is about us as a community, as a tribe, wanting to preserve our heritage, our culture and our traditions so they can be passed down from generation to generation.”